This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

-Fall apart juicy, tender roast with hardly any hands-on prep time is easy enough for everyday, delicious enough for company!
+Fall-apart juicy, tender Baked Roast with hardly any hands-on prep time is easy enough for everyday, delicious enough for company!

-In addition to my mom’s roasting technique, I have perfected the seasonings of the beef broth bath so this roast drinks up all the spices so every forkful is bursting with flavor.
-And a seasoned roast means an out-of-this-world seasoned gravy begging to douse your already intoxicating roast, easy slow cooker potatoes and carrots.
+In addition to my mom’s roasting technique, I have perfected the seasonings of the beef broth bath, so this baked roast drinks up all the spices, so every forkful is bursting with flavor.
+And a seasoned roast means an out-of-this-world seasoned gravy begging to douse your already intoxicating roast, easy slow cooker potatoes, and carrots.ย

 From mom’s kitchen, to mine, to yours, I am sure this Crazy Tender Pot Roast will become a family favorite for generations!